NetOxygen/wpticketack/readme.txt

 == Changelog ==

+== 2.43.4 ==

+* Technical release

 == 2.43.3 ==

-* fix: Verification of api key field is empty
+* fix: Check if the api key is empty

 == 2.43.2 ==

-* fix: Hides the title and notice in the form if there are no fields
+* fix: Hide the title and notice in the form (if there are no fields)
-* feat: display error message in form_pass
+* feat: Display an error message in form_pass

 == 2.43.1 ==